thomasforth/MS4Plugin/README.md

 ##### Offline Bundles
 Offline bundles are supported on both iOS and Android.
 A *.bundle file should be requested directly from Moodstocks.
 Place it in the Resources folder for iOS projects and in the Assets folder for Android projects.
 Bundles must match the API key in MS4Plugin.m for iOS projects and in MainActivity.java for Android projects.

+##### Landscape orientation
+As of 2015-10-06 the plugin works in portrait and landscape mode on both iOS and Android.
+Make sure that `useDeviceOrientation` is set true.
+On iOS you will need to enable Landscape views (Landscape Left and/or Landscape Right) in the the project properties.
+You’ll find this is in the General>Deployment Info>Device Orientation section.

+##### iOS 9 compatibility
+As of v4.1.7 The Moodstocks SDK does not include bitcode support.
+The workaround is simple. http://stackoverflow.com/questions/30848208/new-warnings-in-ios9

 ##### Camera issues
 On 2015/04/15 the package id of the default cordova camera plugin changed from org.apache.cordova.camera to cordova-plugin-camera.
 We have updated our plugin and this should cause no problem.

-##### iOS 9 compatibility
-As of v4.1.7 The Moodstocks SDK does not include bitcode support.
-The workaround is simple. http://stackoverflow.com/questions/30848208/new-warnings-in-ios9

 #### Compatibility with previous version of the Moodstocks phonegap plugin
 *At the Phonegap level the API is largely unchanged from the [Moodstocks v3.7 phonegap plugin](https://github.com/Moodstocks/moodstocks-phonegap-plugin) and porting should be straightforward.